buche/leaflet-openweathermap/README.md

 * *legendImagePath*: URL (is set to a default image for some layers, **null** for others, see below).
 URL or relative path to an image which is a legend to this layer.
 * *legendPosition*: **'bottomleft'**.
 Position of the legend images on the map.
 Available are standard positions for Leaflet controls ('topright', 'topleft', 'bottomright', 'bottomleft').

 Out of the box a legend image is only available for Pressure, Precipitation Classic, Clouds Classic, Rain Classic, Snow, Temperature and Wind Speed.
-Please add your own image if you need some more.
+Please add your own images if you need some more.

 ## Using current data for cities and stations